Brucknem/old.brucknem.github.io/_posts/2021-02-16-opendrive-parsing.markdown

 ## Complete camera view

 ![Map part of the highway A9]({{ page.post_cdn }}map_view.png){: width="100%"}
-_A part of the the highway A9 near Munich in the HD map_
+_A part of the the highway A9 near Munich in the HD map._

 ![Map part of the highway A9]({{ page.post_cdn }}camera_view.png){: width="100%"}
-_More or less the same part of the the highway A9 near Munich viewed from a camera mounted on a gantry bridge_
+_More or less the same part of the the highway A9 near Munich viewed from a camera mounted on a gantry bridge._

 ## Zoomed towards the highway exit

 ![Map part of the highway A9]({{ page.post_cdn }}map_exit.png){: width="100%"}
-_The same part of the the highway A9 near Munich, zoomed towards the highway exit, in the HD map_
+_The same part of the the highway A9 near Munich, zoomed towards the highway exit, in the HD map._

 ![Map part of the highway A9]({{ page.post_cdn }}camera_exit.png){: width="100%"}
-_The same part of the the highway A9 near Munich, zoomed towards the highway exit, from a camera mounted on a gantry bridge_
+_The same part of the the highway A9 near Munich, zoomed towards the highway exit, from a camera mounted on a gantry bridge._

 # References